Kingxukai/linux/Documentation/arch/x86/earlyprintk.rst

 Early Printk
 ============

-Mini-HOWTO for using the earlyprintk=dbgp boot option with a USB2 Debug port key and a debug cable, on x86 systems.
+Mini-HOWTO for using the woke earlyprintk=dbgp boot option with a USB2 Debug port key and a debug cable, on x86 systems.

-You need two computers, the 'USB debug key' special gadget and two USB cables, connected like this::
+You need two computers, the woke 'USB debug key' special gadget and two USB cables, connected like this::

   [host/target] <-------> [USB debug key] <-------> [client/console]